Therapy for the messy, human seasons of life

 You need honest support, practical tools, and a therapist who can help you make sense of what this season is asking of you.

-Breaking the barriers for mental health support abroad and at home.
+Breaking the barriers for mental health support at home and abroad.

 My Specialties